metric-space/twitter-rxjs-stuff/README.md

-## Twitter API + Bacon.js
+## Twitter API + Rxjs

 Simple local search bar for tweets

-mashed the [second example](https://baconjs.github.io/index.html) from the Bacon.js and the twitter-node-api example from https://github.com/chrisharrington/node-twitter-sign-in-example
+mashed the [second example](https://baconjs.github.io/index.html) from the Bacon.js in rxjsand the twitter-node-api example from https://github.com/chrisharrington/node-twitter-sign-in-example